October 21, 2021

 Vibrating wire pressure cells are mainly used in tunnel monitoring.
 There are two types applicable for this – the shotcrete or concrete pressure cells used to monitor tangential and radial stress in concrete pre-cast segments or shotcrete linings, during construction.
-At Encardio Rite, our model ESC-30V (shotcrete) and EPS-30V (concrete) are used for this purpose.
+At Encardio Rite, our models ESC-30V (shotcrete) and EPS-30V (concrete) are used for this purpose.

 Vibrating wire strain gauges are yet another sensor used widely for tunnel monitoring systems.
 These allow monitoring of any sort of strain in the concrete pre-cast segments and tunnel linings.
 A great example is our model EDS-20V-AW/E.

 Digital inclinometer systems can also be used for tunnel monitoring.
-These usually include a digital tilt sensing probe.
+These usually include a digital tilt-sensing probe.
 This traversing sensor is attached to a unit comprising a winding reel to hold the cable, along with a wireless Bluetooth relay unit.
 This unit then transmits the probe’s data to the readout unit.

 To know more about such tunnel monitoring instrumentation and other products, stay tuned to this space!

 Subscribe to our monthly newsletter and get access to the latest industry trends,